uk2nk/node-ffmpeg-stream/README.md

 # node-ffmpeg-stream
 To convert rtsp stream to websocket stream for multi view purpose
+1. RTSP Stream to Websocket
+2. RTSP Stream to Recording(Download & Storing into the file location)
+3. RTSP Stream to Screenshot(Take picture from Stream)
 ### Usage:

 ```
 $ npm i node-ffmpeg-stream
 ```
+## 1. RTSP Stream to Websocket

 ### On server
 ```